RohinMahesh/kant_rag/README.md

 This is run as a Streamlit application, which can be found in applications/app.py.
 For reproducibility, the underlying FAISS index for RAG is made available under data/faiss_index.

+# Evaluation

+To evaluate our RAG, Ragas is used to evaluate both the generation and the retrieval of our RAG.
+- Context relevancy
+- Context recall
+- Answer relevancy
+- Faithfulness

+These 4 metrics together are used to calculate the "Ragas Score", which can be calculated by running the following file:

+evaluation/evaluate.py

+It is recommended to establish Red-Amber-Green thresholds based on this score and integrate this into the LLMOps stack to trigger downstream actions, such as recreating the embeddings and index files.

+# Responsible AI

 In order to promote Resonsible AI standards, Giskard is used to scan for the following:
 - Injection attacks
 - Hallucination and misinformation